-Generally speaking, your options are typically to file in the location where the work took place or Los Angeles.
+Generally speaking, your options are typically to file in the location where the work took place, where the owing party has assets or Los Angeles.
 You can contact your local Clerk of the Court to determine filing requirements locally to you.
 That step can be done locally to you (which is generally better since you may have to appear at the confirmation hearing), or in Los Angeles using this form: (http://www.courts.ca.gov/documents/adr106.pdf) since our arbitrations are considered to take place in Los Angeles under our rules.

 You will then likely have to have the paperwork served upon the other party.
 There is a possibility that the court will request an appearance by you (or an attorney on your behalf) so typically it is best to undertake the process locally to you, though an appearance attorney can represent you anywhere in the country should you choose to file elsewhere.
 We can also assist in referring to an attorney whose fees will be recoverable in addition to the award amount.
 At this point, you’ll have a court judgment, which can then be used to enforce.
 Then you can take that judgment to get a writ of execution to have the sheriff enforce the award (the same way you would for a small claims judgment).